Eli Waters

 PROFILE FAQ

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project expected to influence the region: Maryborough-Hervey Bay Road and Pialba-Burrum Heads Road Intersection Upgrade.
-Other notable projects include The Green Lifestyle Community, Maryborough - Hervey Bay Road upgrade, and Marina Square Development.
+Changes in local infrastructure, major developments, and urban planning initiatives represent key influences on local performance.
+AreaSearch has identified a single project expected to influence the area.
+The key initiatives include the Maryborough-Hervey Bay Road and Pialba-Burrum Heads Road Intersection Upgrade, The Green Lifestyle Community, the Maryborough - Hervey Bay Road and Pialba - Burrum Heads Road Intersection Upgrade, and the Marina Square Development, with the list below detailing those of highest relevance.

 Professional plan users can use the search below to filter and access additional projects.